redhat-cop/ocp4-helpernode/docs/vars-doc.md

 * `dhcp.router` - This is the default gateway of your network you're going to assign to the masters/workers
 * `dhcp.bcast` - This is the broadcast address for your network
 * `dhcp.netmask` - This is the netmask that gets assigned to your masters/workers
+* `dhcp.dns` - This is the domain name server, it is optional, the default value is set to `helper.ipaddr`
 * `dhcp.poolstart` - This is the first address in your dhcp address pool
 * `dhcp.poolend` - This is the last address in your dhcp address pool
 * `dhcp.ipid` - This is the ip network id for the range